ibkernel/custom-record-grep/README.md

 #### The `.tags` file

 In the `.tags` file, each line has three special variable: `tag_name` `open_location`  `close_location`.
-Having all of these tags' starting and ending locations, crgrep will then build a 4-level tree.
-After setting the data all up, we can seek out the enclosing tags of the found location rapidly, therefor, calculating the result score more accurately than the default way: scoring by the appearance time.
+Having all of these tags' starting and ending locations, crgrep will then build a tree.
+After setting the data all up, we can seek out the enclosing tags of the found location rapidly.
+Therefor, with multiple found location, it is easy to figure the relationships between each of them.

 An example of the preprocessed index file: